Mental health of LGBTQ people: Eating disorders

 The average age for developing an eating disorder is 19 years old for LGBT individuals, compared to 12–13 years old nationally.
 In a national survey of LGBTQ youth conducted by the National Eating Disorders Association, The Trevor Project and the Reasons Eating Disorder Center in 2018, 54% of participants indicated that they had been diagnosed with an eating disorder.
 An additional 21% of surveyed participants suspected that they had an eating disorder.

-Various risk factors may increase the likelihood of LGBT individuals experiencing disordered eating, including fear of rejection, internalized negativity, post-traumatic stress disorder (PTSD) or pressure to conform with body image ideals within the LGBT community.
+Various risk factors may increase the likelihood of LGBTQ individuals experiencing disordered eating, including fear of rejection, internalized negativity, post-traumatic stress disorder (PTSD) or pressure to conform with body image ideals within the LGBTQ community.

 42% of men who experience disordered eating identify as gay.
 Gay men are also seven times more likely to report binge eating and twelve times more likely to report purging than heterosexual men.
 Gay and bisexual men also experience a higher prevalence of full-syndrome bulimia and all subclinical eating disorders than their heterosexual counterparts.

 Research has found lesbian women to have higher rates of weight-based self-worth and proneness to contracting eating disorders compared to gay men.
 Lesbian women also experience comparable rates of eating disorders compared to heterosexual women, with similar rates of dieting, binge eating and purging behaviours.
 However, lesbian women are more likely to report positive body image compared to heterosexual females (42.1% vs 20.5%).

-Transgender individuals are significantly more likely than any other LGBT demographic to report an eating disorder diagnosis or compensatory behaviour related to eating.
+Transgender individuals are significantly more likely than any other LGBTQ demographic to report an eating disorder diagnosis or compensatory behaviour related to eating.
 Transgender individuals may use weight restriction to suppress secondary sex characteristics or to suppress or stress gendered features.

 There is limited research regarding racial differences within LGBT populations as it relates to disordered eating.
-Conflicting studies have struggled to ascertain whether LGBT people of colour experience similar or varying rates of eating disorder proneness or diagnosis.
+Conflicting studies have struggled to ascertain whether LGBTQ people of color experience similar or varying rates of eating disorder proneness or diagnosis.